Skip to content

 Health begins with what we let ourselves learn.

-Too many women, and Black women in particular, have been told, quietly or loudly, that PrEP isn’t for them.
+Too many Black and Brown women have been told, quietly or loudly, that PrEP isn’t for them.

 That prevention is something other people need.